woojoo666/arcana-notes/Readme.md

 Axis Programming Language
 ==========================

 Axis is a simple and intuitive language for describing distributed applications.
 Axis follows the [actor model](https://en.wikipedia.org/wiki/Actor_model), meaning that every object is independent, like cells in a body or servers in a network.
 This allows for programs to be fast, flexible, and scalable.
-However, while most actor-model languages rely on message passing, Axis is [reactive](https://en.wikipedia.org/wiki/Reactive_programming), meaning that objects and values are bound to each other, so that a change in one will ripple through the network and update the rest.
+However, while most actor-model languages rely on message passing between actors, Axis is [reactive](https://en.wikipedia.org/wiki/Reactive_programming), meaning that all actors are bound to each other, so that a change in one will automatically update the rest.
 This allows for the programmer to focus on defining data relationships instead of message passing, keeping the language high-level and easy to use while maintaining highly concurrent execution.

-before delving into the mechanics, here's a brief taste of what's possible.
+Before delving into the mechanics, here's a brief taste of what's possible.
 Here's how to return the [height of a binary tree](https://stackoverflow.com/a/2603707/1852456).
 The syntax should be relatively understandable if you know python or javascript

 	binaryTreeHeight: tree >>
-		tag #height.
+		tag #height.           // declare a tag, which can be used to attach attributes to objects

 		// calculate height of all nodes
 		for node in tree.nodes: